snl-dakota/dakota/docs-sphinx/source/usingdakota/inputfile/interfaces.rst

 file management, and presents a number of example data mappings.

-For a detailed description of interface specification syntax, refer to the interface commands chapter in the Dakota Reference Manual.
+For a detailed description of interface specification syntax, refer to the interface commands chapter in the Dakota Reference Manual :raw-latex:`\cite{RefMan}`.

 .. _`interfaces:sim`: